Sanglorian/orcus/Orcus Advanced Options - current.md

 **Components:** Incense and a vial of holy or unholy water (168 gp)
 **Duration:** 1 hour

-You contact your deity or a divine proxy and ask up to three questions that can be answered with a yes or no. You must ask your questions before the incantation ends.
+You contact a divine proxy and ask up to three questions that can be answered with a yes or no. You must ask your questions before the incantation ends.
 You receive a correct answer for each question.

-Divine beings aren't necessarily omniscient, so you might receive “unclear” as an answer if a question pertains to information that lies beyond the deity's knowledge.
-In a case where a one-word answer could be misleading or contrary to the deity's interests, the GM might offer a short phrase as an answer instead.
+Divine beings aren’t necessarily omniscient, so you might receive “unclear” as an answer if a question pertains to information that lies beyond the deity’s knowledge.

-If you cast the incantation two or more times before finishing your next long rest, there is a cumulative 25 percent chance for each casting after the first that you get no answer.
-The GM makes this roll in secret.
+*Religion check:* With a DC 18 Religion check, you contact a more powerful entity aligned strongly with your interests, possibly even your deity.
+The entity won’t attempt to deceive you, though it still might not know the answers.
+When it’s important to provide clarity, the entity will answer your questions with up to five words, such as “If you leave immediately” or “That was true once.”

 ### Prescient Divination